xiaoyu-liu/deepPixel/README.md

     Unfortunately, it still does not work.

-    Finally, I borrow a Macbook this morning tried to run the model.
+    Finally, I borrowed a Macbook this afternoon tried to run the model.
 I did:

       - Install Python
       - Install Tensorflow, SK-learn, NLTK and etc.